Which Storage Drive Is Right for You HDD or SSD

 Data from Backblaze‘s storage analysis sheds light on how reliable these drives are:

-Annual Failure Rate (First 4 Years) ≤1% 2–5%
+Annual Failure Rate (First 4 Years)≤1%2–5%

-Data Retention (Unpowered) 1 year guaranteed 5–10 years
+Data Retention (Unpowered)1 year guaranteed5–10 years

 HDDs hold an edge in unpowered data retention, lasting 5–10 years compared to SSDs, which guarantee only about 1 year [8].
 No matter which drive type you choose, regular maintenance and backups are crucial to protect your data.
+Understanding the importance of data backups can prevent accidental data loss.

 sbb-itb-078dd21